-The reasons for employing a business coach, executive coach, or executive mentor are many.
+The reasons for employing an executive coach, or executive mentor are many.
 They all however relate to performance in some way.

 Coaches have difference roles and are matched to clients and organisations in fact.
-Self awareness, taking responsibility and taking well conceived actions are key.
-Also prioritising and engaging and motivating peolpe.
+Self awareness, taking responsibility and taking well-conceived actions are key.
+Also prioritising and engaging and motivating people.
 And guess what.
 They don’t teach these skills at schools, universities or business schools in the main.

 It’s ironic people often don’t get it.
 They won’t even equate international athletes as high performers and think they have coaches, of course they do.